 Georgia games are electric, for sure, but the two-time defending national champions haven't given their fans much to get really worked up about for almost four years.
 The Bulldogs haven't lost a home game since a double-overtime defeat against South Carolina on Oct.
 12, 2019.

 19. Folsom Field

 College: University of Colorado

 Location: Boulder, Colorado

 Bottom Line: Folsom Field

-The smallest stadium (capacity-wise) to make this list is about to be a hot ticket in the fall of 2023 with new head coach Deion Sanders leading the Colorado Buffaloes and big-time players like cornerback Travis Hunter on the field.
+The smallest stadium (capacity-wise) to make this list is now a hot ticket with head coach Deion Sanders leading the Colorado Buffaloes and big-time players like cornerback Travis Hunter on the field.